direktek/developer-recruitment/README.md

 Extra Credit
 --
 - Write sql statements to create backing tables for Invoice and Invoice Item.
-- Improve the user interface with a menu, searching and editing.
+- Improve the user interface with a menu, searching, inserting and editing (CRUD).
 - Save the invoice data generated to a file on exit and then read in the file (if avaliable) on next startup.